audeering/audb/docs/load.rst

 .. jupyter-execute::

-    audb2.info.duration(
+    audb.info.duration(
         'emodb',
         version='1.1.0',
     )

-See :mod:`audb2.info` for a list of all available options.
+See :mod:`audb.info` for a list of all available options.

 .. _filter: